-But, a loving, faithful, committed, non-cultic relationship between two women or two men has no correlation to the pagan practices and same sex activities intended, in ancient times, to placate and honor the fertility goddess.
+But, a loving faithful committed non-cultic relationship between two women or two men or a gay marriage, has no correlation to the pagan practices and same sex activities intended, in ancient times, to placate and worship the fertility goddess.

-Because God and Moses were referring to the pagan practices and same sex activities of worshipers of the Canaanite fertility goddess, and not faithful, committed, non-cultic relationships between two women or two men, as we understand homosexual relationships today, that greatly affects our interpretation of this passage.
+Because God and Moses were referring to the pagan practices and same sex activities of worshipers of the Canaanite fertility goddess, and not faithful committed non-cultic relationships or gay marriage between two women or two men, that truth influences how we interpret this passage.